spyrossak/TR24-Smart-Spaces-Hands-on-Lab/README.md

 ## Exercise 2: Create an Azure Stream Analytics job
+In this exercise, you will push data from the device into blob storage.
 Here is a picture of this step in the end-to-end solution:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <img src="images/TR24-exercise2-medium.png" alt="Exercise 1" width="320"/>

 Please follow these steps:

-1. Create an Azure Stream Analytics job to push all the data received from IoT hub for your Simulator to a blob in the container TR24SS, and download the output blob to verify that you have correctly captured only the data from your Simulator.
-2. Download and open BACmap.csv to view the reference data that you need to join with the streaming device data in IoT Hub.
+1. Download and open `BACmap.csv` to view the reference data that you need to join with the streaming device data in IoT Hub.
-3. Follow the steps in the [readme.md](https://github.com/Azure-Samples/services-iot-hub-dotnet-smartbuilding/blob/master/Azure/StreamAnalytics/readme.md) file in the Azure/StreamAnalytics folder of the Azure-Samples website to
+2. Follow the steps in the [readme.md](https://github.com/Azure-Samples/services-iot-hub-dotnet-smartbuilding/blob/master/Azure/StreamAnalytics/readme.md) file in the Azure/StreamAnalytics folder of the Azure-Samples website to create an Azure Stream Analytics job called `LogAllEvents` that outputs the data received from IoT hub for your Simulator to blob storage

-    - Join the data from the Simulator with the reference data in BACmap.csv.
+    - Join the data from the Simulator with the reference data in `BACmap.csv`.
 Don't forget to add a filter in the query to capture only your Simulator's data.
-    - Output the data to a blob
+    - Output the data to a blob called `{Alias}ASAOutput` in the container `tr24smartbuilding`
-    - Download and open the output blob to verify that you have sent data
+3. Download the output blob to verify that you have correctly captured only the data from your Simulator.

 You have successfully completed this exercise if and only if the data that you saw in Device Explorer is represented in the output blob, but instead of having the BACnet addressing scheme for your simulated device, it has the physical address of the device.